vaibhav-m/basePython/README.md

     test_integration  Runs All Tests in tests/integration package test_unit         Runs All Tests in tests/unit package uml_gen           Generates Package Dependency Diagrams.
 Assumes Graphviz.

+    create_new_version         Beanstalk - Creates a build for the provided version deploy_to_dev_environment  Beanstalk - Deploys to Dev Environment
 ```

 **Note**: Whenever running a command **always** prefix it with bin or else your system wide installation would be used.